-A company registration certificate is a key legal document confirming a company’s existence as a separate legal entity.
-It signifies the completion of the official process of registering your company with the appropriate government authority, granting it a unique identity.
+The CoI, aka Company Registration Certificate, is a key legal document confirming a company’s existence as a separate legal entity.
+It signifies the completion of the official process of company registration with the appropriate government authority.

-A Private Limited Company Registration Certificate is one of India’s most popular registration types, especially for small and medium-sized businesses.
+A Private Limited Company incorporation is one of India’s most popular registration types, especially for small and medium-sized businesses.
 It limits the liability of its shareholders to the extent of their shareholding and restricts the transfer of shares.

 This structure offers flexibility in management and tax benefits and ensures that the company remains privately owned.